SABMiller Australian beer unit recalls 1 million bottles due to broken glass

 The brewer was investigating the cause but did not expect the damage was intentional, the spokeswoman said.

-Regulator Food Standards Australia New Zealand said the recall would affect bottles sold in supermarkets belonging to Woolworths Ltd, Coles, which is owned by Wesfarmers Ltd , and Metcash Ltd, as well as other independent outlets and bars, pubs, clubs and restaurants.
-(Reporting by Byron Kaye; Editing by Paul Tait)
+Regulator Food Standards Australia New Zealand said the recall would affect bottles sold in supermarkets belonging to Woolworths Ltd (WOW.AX), Coles, which is owned by Wesfarmers Ltd (WES.AX), and Metcash Ltd (MTS.AX), as well as other independent outlets and bars, pubs, clubs and restaurants.